kammerchor-wernigerode/participate/README.md

 ---

-Navigate to `tools/` and run
+Run the command below to start a development database as well as [FakeSMTP](https://github.com/Nilhcem/FakeSMTP).
+Received emails will be stored in `$HOME/received-emails`.

 ```bash
 docker-compose up -d
 ```

-to start a development database as well as [FakeSMTP](https://github.com/Nilhcem/FakeSMTP).
-Received emails will be stored in `$HOME/received-emails`.

 ## Deployment